ticepd/msp430-examples/README.md

 | 18-adcPWM				| Use ADC input to control intensity of onboard Green LED
 | 19-adcPWM-lpm			| Implementation of ADC based PWM control using low power modes
 | 20-uartEcho			| Implements UART link at a baud rate of 9600.
 Echoes RX char + 1
+| 21-helloWorld			| Prints the string Hello World ! on the UART link
+| 22-uartPrintNum		| Converts an integer value to string and prints it on the UART link